tobinjo96/CPFcluster/README.md

 ## Run

-To run CPFcluster on the synthetic data included:
+To run CPFcluster on the synthetic data included tst:

 ```bash
 python CPF_synthetic.py